2025-26 Sacramento Kings Depth Chart: Get to Know the Kings Starting Lineup, Full Kings Roster

 Fact Checked by Cody Kutzer

-Throughout the 2024-2025 season, we'll monitor the Kings' roster and starting lineup as they attempt to generate some chemistry.
+The top California sports betting apps suggest low confidence in the Kings this season.
+Throughout the 2025-26 season, we'll monitor the Kings' roster and starting lineup as they attempt to generate some chemistry.

 Who are the Sacramento Kings Starters?